zloether/blocklist-parser/README.md

   -u, --url <url>       URL of blocklist to use
 ```

-The default behavior is to use the included `cdn-domains.txt` list of CDNs when parsing a block list to prevent CDN domains from being shorted.
+The default behavior is to use the included `cdn-domains.txt` list of CDNs when parsing a block list to prevent CDN domains from being shortened.

 ## Disclaimer